Timinator2000/Algorithm_X/06 - your turn/01 - mrs knuth part II.md

         super().__init__(requirements, actions, optional_requirements)
 ```

 Problems that feature mutually exclusivity often have a fairly significnant number of ME requirements.
-Keeping the ME requirements separate until the end makes it easy to use a list comprehension to filter out and include just the appropriate ME requirements.
+Keeping the ME requirements separate until the rest of your setup is complete makes it easy to use a list comprehension to filter out and include just the appropriate ME requirements.

 Now, on to the puzzle!